balexander85/programming-notes/aws/ec2/README.md

 serve -s build -l 3000
 ```
 You will not be able to access web app until after setting up Nginx or maybe opening port 3000 on your Ec2 instance.
+After verifying page is displayed you can stop the `serve` app running and will start up again later on.

 ## Setup Nginx
 > **Note**: If you haven't already, install nginx. `sudo yum install nginx`